Violence on Republic Day scripted by BJP to discredit farmers' movement: AAP

 Tens of thousands of farmers broke barriers to storm the national capital on Tuesday, their tractor parade to highlight their demands dissolving into unprecedented scenes of anarchy as they fought with police, overturned vehicles and delivered a national insult hoisting a religious flag from the ramparts of the Red Fort, a privilege reserved for India's tricolour.

+He further said Delhi Chief Minister Arvind Kejriwal and the AAP will stand beside the farmers "till our last breath".

+"Our fight against these anti-farmer laws will continue from the Parliament to the streets," said Singh.

-The AAP leader claimed that "BJP goons" on Saturday attacked the farmers at Singhu and Tikri borders and were not local residents.
+Bhardwaj claimed that "BJP goons", not local residents, on Saturday attacked the farmers at Singhu and Tikri borders.

 He said,"Yesterday these so-called local people reached the Singhu and Tikri border and assaulted the farmers.
 The police have barricaded these borders.
-Despite that how can these people reach the protest venue?"
-Bhardwaj added.
+Despite that, how can these people reach the protest venue?"

+In his response, Delhi BJP General Secretary Harsh Malhotra said AAP leaders' behaviour since January 26 shows that AAP is no more Aam Aadmi Party but Anarchy Advocates Party.

+Malhotra claimed that the people of Delhi are "saddened" to see the statements of AAP leaders decrying police and local residents who are protesting against the siege of the city's border areas disturbing the normal lives and livelihood of people living in the vicinity for around 70 days.